maxtkc/mvths-wiki/docs/029-mcp9808-temperature-sensor.rst

 --------

 In this lesson you will learn to use the MCP9808 temperature sensor.
-The MCP9808 is a digital sensor that produces the temperature natively in Celsius.
+The MCP9808 is a digital sensor that outputs temperature readings natively in Celsius.
+This is the first complex device (as opposed to an individual component) you will be adding to your breadboard.

+1. Always remove power from your board when setting up a complex device.
+This is generally a good idea when adding any component to your breadboard, but very important when adding a complex device.
+These devices cost more than individual components and can be damaged more easily.
+The easiest way to remove power from your board is to unplug the USB.

+2. Carefully connect the device to your circuit following the schematic and instructions provided.

+3. MOST IMPORTANT: Make sure the power and ground are attached correctly.
+Reversing these two connections is the number one reason for damaging and complex device.

+4. Apply power to your board.
+If you see smoke or it gets hot, remove power immediately.

 It communicates with a microcontroller using the I2C protocol which is one of many `communication protocols <https://www.google.com/url?q=https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit%23heading%3Dh.zbv2l6wpi6ec&sa=D&ust=1587613173970000>`__ you will use.